takuoki/githubmgr/README.md

     `enhancement` (issues=14)

   There is a label attached to issues in the delete labels.
-  Please dettatch it from issues or write a label definition.
+  Please dettatch it from issues or write a label settings.
 ```

 ## Config File